 I am empathetic and responsive to the needs of my staff because I understand and have had the responsibility of working in those roles throughout my career.

 At HHBG, I have been able to work in my dream job with people I respect, admire and appreciate.
 My responsibilities include the direction of staff and administration.
-I have worked in this senior position with the firm for over five years, and I bring with me over twenty years of legal experience.
+I have worked in this senior position with the firm for over nine years, and I bring with me over twenty-five years of legal experience.
 As a business manager, I am responsible for the direction of all operations of the firm and help drive the success of the business.
 I am also the primary initial point of contact that potential new clients have with our firm.

 Outside the firm, I have served two terms as a member of the Quality of Life Improvement Program in the Ismaili Community.
 I am also active in the World Partnership Walk annual fundraising activities for alleviating global poverty.
 In my spare time, I love to Zumba, travel, read and spend time with my husband exploring the beauty of British Columbia and the world.

 These are some of the stories our lawyers have heard since the outbreak of COVID-19: Do I have to accept my employer’s decision to cut my salary by 25%?
 My employer has laid me off temporarily….

 If you have just been fired, you might have heard the word “mitigation” used by your company, or from a lawyer.
 It’s an important concept to understand in order to protect your rights.
 Here’s an explanation…